Xtalism/ESP32AP/README.md

 This project sets up an ESP32 microcontroller as a Wi-Fi access point, allowing other devices to connect to it.
 It can be used for various IoT applications where a local network is required without relying on external Wi-Fi infrastructure.

-You can use the [ESP32TCP-IP](https://github.com/Xtalism/ESP32TCP-IP) code I have in my repository so you can connect to the access point whenever you like.
+You can use the [ESP32TCP-IP](https://github.com/Xtalism/ESP32TCP-IP) code I have on my repository so you can connect to the access point whenever you like.
 This code also works with multiple ESP32'S. If you'd like to add more than 2 ESP32'S you'd need to change the [ESP32AP](https://github.com/Xtalism/ESP32AP) code in order to add as much clients as you'd like it to be.

 ## Documentation